Robert Walser: 1898–1912

+Around 1902, Walser experimented with writing in dialect in a play titled The Pond: Scenes (Der Teich.
+Szenen), which was not published and is the only surviving work written in his native dialect, the Bernese German variety of Swiss German spoken in Biel.
+It contains the line "Was isch jetz für Zit?
+Scho drü?
+Alee, pressier, pressier", which is Alemannic German for "What time is it?
+Already three?
+Come on, hurry, hurry."
+Much later in life, Walser told Carl Seelig that he didn't write in dialect because it was "an unseemly way of ingratiating oneself to the masses."

 Until 1905, Walser lived mainly in Zürich, though he often changed lodgings and also lived for a time in Thun, Solothurn, Winterthur and Munich.
 In 1903, he fulfilled his military service obligation and, beginning that summer, was the "aide" of an engineer and inventor in Wädenswil near Zürich.
 This episode became the basis of his 1908 novel Der Gehülfe (The Assistant).
-In 1904, his first book, Fritz Kochers Aufsätze (Fritz Kocher's Essays), appeared in the Insel Verlag, with eleven illustrations by his brother Karl.
+In 1904, his first book, Fritz Kochers Aufsätze (Fritz Kocher's Essays), appeared in the Insel Verlag with eleven illustrations by his brother Karl.